-In an effort to increase the overall response rate of the survey, a dual-mode phone and mail methodology was utilized.
+In an effort to increase the overall response rate of the survey, a mixed-mode mail, web, and phone methodology was utilized.
+The mail version was designed and administered by BOSR.
+The web version was designed and administered by BOSR in Qualtrics.
 The phone version, which had already been administered in previous years, was designed by BOSR to be administered over the telephone making use of a computer-assisted-telephone-interviewing system (Voxco).
-The mail version was designed and administered by BOSR.
-The phone questionnaire and the mail questionnaire can be found in Appendix C. Both the mail and phone questionnaires were conducted in English.
+The mail, web, and phone, web questionnaires can be found in Appendix C. All materials were in English.